junxit/us-congress-bills-114/metadata.md

 - 2016-09-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 547). (text: CR 09/20/2016 H5688-5689)
 - 2016-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 547).(text: CR 09/20/2016 H5688-5689)
+- 2016-09-26 — Received in the Senate and Read twice and referred to the Committee on Finance.